Tech Article

 Autonomous agriculture robots with AI assistance and control can evaluate fruits and vegetables before performing the actual picking.

-Individual autonomous vehicles, robots and other agricultural machines are great in isolation, but to manage them all with centralised and interconnected efficiency will make each individual solution markedly better in terms of achieving overall, coordinated autonomous agriculture.
-To this end, ISO 11783 (also known as “ISObus”) exists as a means of standardising a communications interface for interconnecting agricultural equipment, sensors and control systems.
+Individual autonomous vehicles, robots and other agricultural machines are great in isolation, but to manage them all with centralized and interconnected efficiency will make each individual solution markedly better in terms of achieving overall, coordinated autonomous agriculture.
+To this end, ISO 11783 (also known as “ISObus”) exists as a means of standardizing a communications interface for interconnecting agricultural equipment, sensors and control systems.
 To quote part of the standard:

-”ISO 11783-1:2017 as a whole specifies a serial data network for control and communications on forestry or agricultural tractors and mounted, semi-mounted, towed or self-propelled implements.
-Its purpose is to standardise the method and format of transfer of data between sensors, actuators, control elements, and information-storage and -display units, whether mounted on, or part of, the tractor or implement.
-It is intended to provide open system interconnect (OSI) for electronic systems used by agricultural and forestry equipment.”
+ISO 11783-1:2017 as a whole specifies a serial data network for control and communications on forestry or agricultural tractors and mounted, semi-mounted, towed or self-propelled implements.
+Its purpose is to standardize the method and format of transfer of data between sensors, actuators, control elements, and information-storage and -display units, whether mounted on, or part of, the tractor or implement.
+It is intended to provide open system interconnect (OSI) for electronic systems used by agricultural and forestry equipment.

 Autonomous agriculture robots, autonomous tractors and autonomous farming equipment will help overcome many of today’s agronomic challenges.